 Let’s discuss how CLM providers can work with ALSPs to unlock long-term success, for their clients and themselves.

 While using a CLM platform, companies need to invest heavily in resources to extract contract metadata and migrate legacy contracts into database systems.
 All the while ensuring a smooth transition and adoption of their platform.

 And this is where alternative legal services providers (ALSP) come into play.
 ALSPs offer both legal and commercial expertise, combined with operational experience in the legal landscape.
-A strategic partnership with ALSPs could assist in technical adoption and even smoothen implementation woes.
+A strategic partnership with ALSPs could assist in technology adoption and even smoothen implementation woes.

 Top three reasons for CLM providers to work with ALSPs

-- Alleviating cost pressures There is a rising need to “do more with less” law firms are looking to reduce legal function cost, coupled with the concern that resources are being wasted on low-value tasks.
+- Alleviating cost pressures There is a rising need to “do more with less” law firms are looking to reduce legal function costs, coupled with the concern that resources are being wasted on low-value tasks.
 ALSPs offer specialized services and expertise, ensuring that resources are used strategically and efficiently.

 - Scalability of solutions Legal departments are looking for end-to-end processes that can deliver on their strategic objectives.
 For CLM providers it involves building support and excitement for your CLM solution and soliciting participation to ensure adoption and success.
 Getting bogged down by contracting requirements and losing sight of the bigger picture helps no one.
 ALSPs offer a consultative approach that can optimize the business operations side of things, enabling CLM providers to focus on strategic value creation while clients transition to their platform.
 Additionally, ALSPs offer flexibility for resource allocation and project management on a project-by-project basis.